-In this post from Writers Write, your one-stop writing resource, we share American writer, Joyce Carol Oates’ 7 Rules For Writing.
+In this post from Writers Write, your comprehensive writing resource, we share American writer, Joyce Carol Oates’ 7 Rules For Writing.

 Joyce Carol Oates (born 16 June 1938) is an American writer.
 She published her first book in 1962 and has since published many novels, plays, novellas, short stories, poetry, and works of nonfiction.

 Her awards include the National Book Award for her novel Them, two O. Henry Awards, and the National Humanities Medal.
 Her novels Black Water, What I Lived For,and Blonde, were finalists for the Pulitzer Prize.

 She writes under the pseudonyms Rosamond Smith and Lauren Kelly, and she is noted for her vast literary body of work in a variety of styles and genres.
 She is known for her depictions of violence and evil in modern society.

 Joyce Carol Oates taught at Princeton University from 1978 to 2014.
 She has taught creative writing at UC Berkeley for the past few years.